Upper and Lower Bounds for the Linear Ordering Principle

 \subsection{An even better Karp--Liption--style collapse?}

-One can define a promise version of $\prOMA$ where the machine satisfies the bounded-error promise on the promise set but it has to satisfy the input-oblivious promise everywhere. \begin{definition} A promise problem $\Pi=(\Pi_\YES,\Pi_\NO)$ belongs to\/ $\OprMA$ if there is a polynomial-time deterministic Turing machine $A$ and, for every $n\in\mathbb{N}$, there exists $w_n$ (a witness that serves for every positive instance of length $n$), that satisfy the following conditions: \begin{itemize} \item If $x\in\Pi_\YES\cap\{0,1\}^n$, then $\forall r\ A(x,r,w_n)=1$, \item If $x\in\Pi_\NO$, then $\forall w\ \Pr_r [A(x,r,w)=1]<1/2$, \item If $x\notin\Pi_\YES$, then $\forall w\ \Pr_r [A(x,r,w)=1]<1$. \end{itemize} \end{definition} We conjecture that by careful inspection of the proof of \cite{CR11} one can check that the only reason to use promise problems is a lack of guarantee for bounded probability of error, therefore: \begin{conjecture} The Karp--Lipton--style collapse of Proposition~\ref{prop:PprOMAcollapse} to $\P^\prOMA$ is actually to $\P^\OprMA$. \end{conjecture} \if\textversion0\begin{question} What happens to this definition (and this class) if we allow two-sided error? \end{question} \fi
+One can define a promise version of $\prOMA$ where the machine satisfies the bounded-error promise on the promise set but it has to satisfy the input-oblivious promise everywhere. \begin{definition} A promise problem $\Pi=(\Pi_\YES,\Pi_\NO)$ belongs to\/ $\OprMA$ if there is a polynomial-time deterministic Turing machine $A$ and, for every $n\in\mathbb{N}$, there exists $w_n$ (a witness that serves for every positive instance of length $n$), that satisfy the following conditions: \begin{itemize} \item If $x\in\Pi_\YES\cap\{0,1\}^n$, then $\forall r\ A(x,r,w_n)=1$, \item If $x\in\Pi_\NO$, then $\forall w\ \Pr_r [A(x,r,w)=1]<1/2$, \item If $x\notin\Pi_\YES$, then $\forall w\ \Pr_r [A(x,r,w)=1]<1$. \end{itemize} \end{definition} We conjecture that by careful inspection of the proof of \cite{CR11} one can check that the only reason to use promise problems is a lack of guarantee for bounded probability of error, therefore: \begin{conjecture} The Karp--Lipton--style collapse of Proposition~\ref{prop:PprOMAcollapse} to $\P^\prOMA$ is actually to $\P^\OprMA$. \end{conjecture}